-Development Area 2: To improve the quality and quantity of student writing across the whole school, through the explicit teaching of writing strategies and the 7 Steps of Writing program.
+Development Area 3: To improve the quality and quantity of student writing across the whole school, through the explicit teaching of writing strategies and the 7 Steps of Writing program.
+To increase the percentage of students achieving in the top two bands in NAPLAN.

 A school focus on writing strategies and skills, with explicit reference to the persuasive genre.
 30% of teaching staff participated in the ACER on-line NAPLAN Writing Program.
-Our Year 3 cohort results indicate a fantastic outcome with 50% of students achieving in the upper 2 bands in the NAPLAN Writing strand.
-Our year 5 cohort has demonstrated an improvement in the Writing strand, from the previous year.
-The Writing improved from 11.7% in 2012 to 20.5% in 2013.
-Our year 7 cohort retained similar outcomes to the previous Year with with an increase from 21.7% in 2012 to 23.7% in 2013.
-7 Steps of Writing program will be implemented in Semester Two, 2014.
+Our Year 3 cohort results indicate a fantastic outcome with 47.3% of students achieving in the upper 2 bands in the NAPLAN Writing strand.
+Our Year 5 cohort has demonstrated a decline in the Writing strand, from the previous year.
+The Writing results decreased from 20.5% in 2013 to 10.1 %.
+The 7 Steps of Writing program will be implemented in Semester Two, 2015.